David Klink - Partner

 Banking Law.
 He represents lenders making hundreds of millions of dollars in loans each year secured by commercial real estate located across the United States, such as retail projects, office buildings, and multi-family housing.
 David has experience with construction loans, purchases, refinances, SBA financing, and more.

 Business Law.
-He also represents entrepreneurs and business owners in forming business entities, negotiating contracts, and advising on landlord-tenant and employment-related matters.
+David represents entrepreneurs and business owners in forming business entities, negotiating contracts, and advising on landlord-tenant and employment-related matters.
 In addition to being a partner at Bridge Law Group, David is also a real estate investor and property manager, and these experiences as a business owner help him to keep perspective on what is important to his clients.

 Real Estate Litigation.
-David also represents clients in civil litigation, particularly involving real estate, including property tax appeals, eminent domain actions, and landlord-tenant actions.
+David represents clients in civil litigation, particularly involving real estate, including property tax appeals, eminent domain actions, and landlord-tenant actions.
 David began his career in a litigation group at a large law firm, representing clients in a wide variety of business disputes.
 While he would prefer to keep his clients out of litigation, he is also equipped to fight for them in court if necessary.

 Pro Bono.
 David also has pro bono litigation experience, such as representing survivors of abuse seeking orders for protection in connection with the Tubman Safety Project, and representing a special-needs student versus a school district in connection with the Pro Se Project.